-2. Registration Screen:
+2. Registration/Sign up Screen:

-This screen (shown below) asks the user for the necessary information to register.
+This screen (shown below) asks the user for the necessary information to sign up/register.
 There should be a clickable element at the top of the page to allow the user to launch the camera and take a picture which will serve as their display picture.
 Textboxes should be used to ask the user for the email and password that they would like to use for authentication, in addition to their display name and a short biography (which should be just a single sentence).
-The email and password entered by the user will not be used for anything further in P1 (but will be used in later assignments).
-The display picture, display name, and bio will be used in this assignment in the next page.
-Finally, there should be a button ("Signup") that takes the user from this page to the final app page.
+Finally, there should be a button ("Signup").
+The functionality of that button is described below in the section labelled Authentication Using Google Firebase.